SABS-R3-Epidemiology/branchpro/README.md

 More examples on how to use the classes and features included in this repository can be found [here](https://github.com/SABS-R3-Epidemiology/branchpro/tree/main/examples).

+## Results multiple group branching process models

+To recreate the figures produced in our analyses for the suitability of multiple group renewal equations and Rt inference, please rerun the notebooks found [here](https://github.com/SABS-R3-Epidemiology/branchpro/tree/main/branchpro/results/heterogeneity).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.